IngramCapa/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

 ---
 I am an enthusiastic Full-Stack Junior Software Developer with a career spanning four countries, working in tech for two years.
-Being and active, independent self-learner, Makers was the natural choice of bootcamp for me to continue my journey.
+Being an active, independent self-learner, Makers was the natural choice of bootcamp for me to continue my coding journey.
 The most exciting thing for me in this industry is how innovation, creativity and a focus on user experience are points of pride.
 I am looking to bring my tech and soft skills into a supportive, agile environment, where I can keep building my career on the same principles and contribute to meaningful projects.

  ---
  ## Projects